meyermt/JackAnalyzer/README.txt

 1. Unzip the contents of the .zip file
 2. From the root directory, enter `javac -d bin src/main/java/com/meyermt/jack/*.java` to compile the project
-3. Then run `java -cp bin com.meyermt.jack.JackAnalyzer <path>/<filename.jack>` if it is one file or `java -cp bin com.meyermt.jack.JackAnalyzer <path>` if it is a directory of more than one file.
+3. Then run `java -cp bin com.meyermt.jack.JackCompiler <path>/<filename.jack>` if it is one file or `java -cp bin com.meyermt.jack.JackCompiler <path>` if it is a directory of more than one file.
-4. The program produces the xml files in the same directory, so please note, as it will overwrite other xml files if they exist.
+4. The program produces the vm files in the same directory, so please note, as it will overwrite other vm files if they exist.
-5. Verify file output with TextComparer utility.
+5. Verify file output by running in your favorite VMEmulator.